JUTA TAKAHASHI OFFICIAL WEBSITE

 Awesome ambient space music.
 Period.
 I mean, seriously.
 You can't go wrong.

-"Hymn" is currently available as factory-pressed (glassmastered) CD.
+"Hymn" is currently available as factory-pressed (glassmastered) CD and vinyl LP.

 Original release (LR007): CD-R (officially sold out)

 Reissue (LR007): CD-DA (available)

 We must tell you that some CD-Rs were sold as the temporary release before the release of glassmastered CD.
 Each item number (LR007) is the same.
 So, you may need to confirm with sellers which version you're about to get, if you're likely to pick up the CD-R. Sorry for the confusion.
 Please purchase the CD from our store or bandcamp and you'll get the glassmastered one.